 Please notice that sudo is required.
-Once the script is run, it will tell you the system time and RTC (Realtime clock) time, so you can decide how to copy the time.
+Once the script is run, it will tell you the system time and Realtime Clock (RTC) time, so you can decide how to copy the time.
 It also tells you the current temperature around your Raspberry Pi.